HOOP of Learning

 - Potential students must be an enrolled member of a federal/state recognized American Indian tribe (or in the process of obtaining a census #)

-- Currently enrolled in high school and provide a current copy of high school transcript
+- Currently enrolled in high school (9-12th grade) and provide a current copy of high school transcript

-There are three steps to participate in the Hoop of Learning program:
+There are two steps to participate in the Hoop of Learning program: